betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/FloraMove/FloraParry.md

-# 🟠 <move>FloraParry</move>
+# 🟠 <move>FloraDeflection</move>

-> Use a VegeParry to redirect vegetation which is colliding with you.
+> Use a FloraParry to redirect flora which is colliding with you.

 ![MoveIkon](/Move/Move_Ikon.png)

-## Usage

-When vegetation is blowing branches, grass and shrubs into you.

 ## 🕸 FloraParry.Skema

 ### Related 🟩<eko>Eko</eko>

--
+- SmallTree falling into you.
+- Slash ripped up by Prep can be unstable and can fall into you.
+- Wind can blow Flora towards you.

 ### Related 🔻<via>Via</via>